Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Introduction

 In optimal control, numerous research has been conducted on time-optimal control for chain-of-integrators.
-Proved by Pontryagin's minimum principle (PMP) \cite{hartl1995survey}, theorems on the Bang-Bang control \cite{lee1967foundations} and the analytic expression of the optimal control \cite{bartolini2002time} are well-known, fully solving the problem with only input saturation.
+The problem with only input saturation has been fully solved based on Pontryagin's maximum principle (PMP) \cite{hartl1995survey}, where theorems on the Bang-Bang control \cite{lee1967foundations} and the analytic expression of the optimal control \cite{bartolini2002time} are well-known.
 Marchand et al. \cite{marchand2007global} proposed a discrete-time control law based on the above problem.
-However, the time-optimal problem with input saturation and full state constraints remains unsolved, especially when the initial and terminal states are arbitrarily given.
-The 2nd-order problem is trivial \cite{ma2021optimal}, but 3rd-order or higher-order problems have not been solved well.
+However, the time-optimal problem with input saturation and full state constraints remains unsolved, especially when the initial and terminal states are arbitrarily given, i.e., the terminal states are allowed to be non-zero.
+The 2nd order problem is trivial \cite{ma2021optimal}, but 3rd or higher-order problems have not been solved well.
 Haschke et al. \cite{haschke2008line} proposed an online time-optimal jerk-limited trajectory planning method without position constraints.
-Kr{\"o}ger \cite{kroger2011opening} developed the Reflexxes motion libraries, solving the third-order problem without given terminal acceleration and position constraints.
-Berscheid et al. \cite{berscheid2021jerk} fully considered third-order chain-of-integrators with arbitrary terminal states and no position constraints, resulting in a widely-used jerk-limited trajectory planning package, i.e., Ruckig.
-Yury \cite{yury2016quasi} obtained the time-optimal trajectories for third-order integrators based on the phase map in part.
+Kr{\"o}ger \cite{kroger2011opening} developed the Reflexxes type IV motion library, solving the third order problem without given terminal acceleration and position constraints.
+Berscheid and Kr{\"o}ger \cite{berscheid2021jerk} fully considered third order chain-of-integrators with arbitrary terminal states and no position constraints, resulting in a widely-used jerk-limited trajectory planning package, i.e., Ruckig.
 Some approaches on continuous path following time-optimal trajectory planning are proposed in \cite{he2022real}, with an order lower than 3.
-However, to the best of our knowledge, there has been no mature method available for planning 4th-order optimal trajectories with full state constraints so far.
+To the best of our knowledge, there has been no mature method available for planning 4th order optimal trajectories with full state constraints so far.